 Walhalla Overlook—On AZ Highway 67, visit the Walhalla Ruins and the overlook.

-Cape Royal—At the terminus of AZ Highway 67, Cape Royal offers a wedding site along with restrooms and picnic tables.
-The Cape Royal Trail is .8-miles roundtrip for views of the canyon and Angels Window and the Colorado River.
+Cape Royal—At the terminus of AZ Highway 67, Cape Royal offers a wedding site, restrooms, and picnic tables.
+The Cape Royal Trail is .8 miles roundtrip and offers views of the canyon, Angels Window, and the Colorado River.

 Hiking Trails on the North Rim